 - Market Volatility

 Investors know they don’t have any control over the market, therefore they don’t let market volatility affect them.
-Moreover, since they are in for a long term, they know that short term volatility will not have major impact on their investments and remain confident and clam.
+Moreover, since they are in for the long term, they know that short term volatility will not have a major impact on their investments and remain confident and clam.
 Investors take advantage of volatility.
 Speculators get entangled in volatility.
 Since their vision is short term, they are always worried about the market and keep checking their portfolio frequently.
 Speculators depend too much on rumours because they are not confident about their investments.

 If market volatility doesn’t affect you, you are an investor.

 So, what’s your result?
 Are you a speculator or an investor?